-Ron Ripley obviously understands the importance of atmosphere in his story about Shane Ryan.
-Like most supernatural creatures, ghosts have been tools story tellers have used for centuries.
+Ron Ripley understands the importance of atmosphere in his story about Shane Ryan.
+Like most supernatural creatures, ghosts have been used for centuries by story tellers.
 Berkley Street is full of them.

 Berkley Street is the first story in the 9-book Berkley Street series.
-Each book has a satisfactory ending.
-No cliffhangers.
-It is about 170 pages long.
-The last few pages are “Bonus Chapters” that explain how one of the inhabitants of the house became a ghost.
-Berkley Street begins in 1982 and switches between Shane’s life until his parents disappeared and Shane’s life from the time he moved back into Berkley Street 125.
-The novel is told as a set of short-stories tied together by Shane’s present day search for his parents.
+Each novel brings its problem (haunted site) to completion while continuing the overarching story (Shane Ryan’s near-death experiences), leaving us without nasty cliffhangers.
+The last few pages of the e-book are “Bonus Chapters” that explain how one of the inhabitants of Berkley Street 125 became a ghost.
+Berkley Street jumps between the time before 1982 when Shane’s parents disappeared and after Shane moved back into 125.
+The novel can be read as a set of short-stories tied together by Shane’s present day search for his parents.

 Shane Ryan is overcome when he sees the property his parents have bought.